 If a Commissioner determines that a case is suitable for video conference then the Commission requires parties to ensure they are familiar with the use of this technology.
-Please read the Commission's User Guide for VCR during the COVID-19 pandemic.
+Please read the COVID-19 pandemic.

 After hours' assistance

 Should a party wish to notify a serious industrial dispute that cannot wait until the next business day or where a party or parties have initiated strike action and this requires urgent intervention of the Commission, parties should contact 0401 142 429.